Brewers vs. Cubs Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has collected 80 hits with 14 doubles, two triples, nine home runs and 39 walks.
+- Dansby Swanson has recorded 82 hits with 15 doubles, two triples, nine home runs and 40 walks.
 He has driven in 35 runs with four stolen bases.

 Swanson Recent Games